 AcupunctureNIH Consensus Statement

-November 3-5, 1997 A note from TheBody.com: Since this article was written, the HIV pandemic has changed, as has our understanding of HIV/AIDS and its treatment.
+November 3-5, 1997 A note from TheBody.com: The field of medicine is constantly evolving.
 As a result, parts of this article may be outdated.
 Please keep this in mind, and be sure to visit other parts of our site for more recent information!
 Contents

 NIH Consensus Statements are prepared by a nonadvocate, non-Federal panel of experts, based on (1) presentations by investigators working in areas relevant to the consensus questions during a 2-day public session; (2) questions and statements from conference attendees during open discussion periods that are part of the public session; and (3) closed deliberations by the panel during the remainder of the second day and morning of the third.
 This statement is an independent report of the consensus panel and is not a policy statement of the NIH or the Federal Government.
-Next A note from TheBody.com: Since this article was written, the HIV pandemic has changed, as has our understanding of HIV/AIDS and its treatment.
+Next A note from TheBody.com: The field of medicine is constantly evolving.
 As a result, parts of this article may be outdated.
-Please keep this in mind, and be sure to visit other parts of our site for more recent information!
-This article was provided by U.S. National Institutes of Health.
-Visit NIH's website to find out more about their activities, publications and services.
+Please keep this in mind, and be sure to visit other parts of our site for more recent information! ![]()

 |